 Lexplore tracks how the eyes move while reading.
 The immediate data collected reflects the cognitive processes in the brain.
 Lexplore’s analysis is adjusted depending on the student’s grade level and the time of the school year when you assessed the student.
-The information gather is analyzed based on thousands of recorded eye movements and a battery of other established tests and assessments such as rapid automatized naming, word strings, and reading of nonsense words and real words.
+The information gathered is analyzed based on thousands of recorded eye movements and a battery of other established tests and assessments such as rapid automatized naming, word strings, and reading of nonsense words and real words.

 Lexplore’s rapid reading assessment has been standardized based on thousands of children aged 7-10 years.
 When Lexplore measures an individual student’s reading ability, the assessment pertains not only to the student’s eye movements but it also indirectly evaluates how the student would perform on other tests that assess word decoding ability.

 It is also important to note that there is no single parameter or trait in eye movements that determines how Lexplore’s models assess a student’s reading ability.
-Rather, it is a combination of several different parameters, which together reflect the cognitive process taking place as the student reads that determines the student’s results.
+Rather, it is a combination of several different parameters, which together reflect the cognitive processes taking place as the student reads that determines his/her results.

 Step 3: The Results

 You can access the students’ results via the Lexplore web portal.
 In addition, a teacher can compare the student against other students in their class, school or across the district.